 - Built-in scenes get really boring after a while

 - Price is really expensive (about 90$)

 - Rare updates and slow development, for such an expensive product

 - Lacks the ability to create detailed scenarios with trees and other obstacles (again- for that price seems reasonable to have that feature).

 To sum up:

-it’s a serious simulator with nice graphics and big variety of features to play with.
-It feels like its more for basic flying skills and aerial photography training, for those who do racing might find it boring after a while.
+It’s a serious simulator with nice graphics and wide variety of features to play with, but it does feel like it’s more for basic flying and aerial photography training.
+For those who want an all out racing sim, AeroSimRC might not be the best choice.

 Finally… Build/Buy a Tiny Whoop to learn FPV on :D

-Simulation are getting better, but it is different from the real thing.
-Getting out there and fly is the best way to learn and enjoy!
-Another cheap way to learn FPV is building a Tiny Whoop :)
+Simulators are getting better all the time, but flying virtually will never beat the real thing.
+Getting out there and flying is the best way to learn, meet people and have the best fun!
+Another cheap way to get into the air and learn FPV is by building a Tiny Whoop :)